The unprecedented Hong Kong government crackdown on the pro-democracy movement continues apace, and January is set to be its busiest month yet

 An overview of January court dates in Hong Kong government prosecutions of pro-democracy leaders and activists: four trials definitely, six trials probably, 56 defendants

-LAST UPDATED on 16 March 2018 (Updates on the individual cases appear at the end of the case descriptions below.)
+LAST UPDATED on 29 May 2018 (Updates on the individual cases appear at the end of the case descriptions below.)
+This article will no longer be updated.
+For the most up-to-date information on cases mentioned here, go to here.

-Please see the end of the article for tables providing overviews of January and February prosecutions.
-In January, the final total of defendants on trial was 43; in February, 27.
+Please see the end of the article for tables providing overviews of January, February, March, April and May prosecutions.
+In January, the final total of defendants on trial was 43; in February, 27; in March, 46; in April, 27, and in May, 22.

 Since the 2014 Umbrella Movement, the Hong Kong government, under the influence if not direction of the Communist Party, has carried out a wide-ranging and unprecedented attack on the pro-democracy movement.